yutaka-ishikawa/darshan-mod/README-riken.txt

 -------------------------------------------------------------------------------
 HISTORY:
+01/04/2019
+- Fixing bugs for fputc, putc, etc.
+- Some unlocked stream IO operations are now captured.
+Be sure that the following operations cannot be captured when the source code is compiled with -O or higher optimization levels. getc_unlocked, getchar_unlocked, putc_unlocked, putchar_unlocked, fputc_unlocked, fgetc _unlocked, and fread_unlocked Those functions are defined as macros for optimization. fwrite_unlocked might also cannot be captured.

 10/09/2018
 - The following stream functions are now captured.
   - fputc, fputs, putc, IO_putc, putchar, puts, fgetc, fgets, IO_getc,